linuxdynasty/Linuxdynasty/_posts/2016-08-07-ansible-filters-and-how-they-can-make-aws-your-playbooks-dynamic.md

 # Filters and the end of hard coding ARN's and IDs.
 I see Ansible filters as easy to write Python functions.
 Anything you can write in a function can be used as a filter.
 If you have been writing scripts in Python for a while, you will find that writing Ansible plugins is such a breeze.

-Due to the awesomeness of filters, I know longer have to hard code any ARN or ID in any of my playbooks.
+Due to the awesomeness of filters, I no longer have to hard code any ARN or ID in any of my playbooks.
 Instead I have a filter that grabs the ARN for me based on the name of the resource.

 {: .notice--info}
 In order for these AWS filters to work, you will need to use the Name tag for all of your services.